 Arguably, this is slightly silly, as you can still get the full 250W assist from some e-bikes while turning the pedals over so gently that you're not contributing anything to the bike's forward motion.

 If it doesn't fall inside those rules, any electric bike is treated as a motor vehicle for which the usual rules about licensing and insurance apply.
-That means some of the more outlandishly powerful e-bikes and e-bike concepts out there wouldn't be legal in the UK without type approval, and you'd need a licence, motorcycle helmet, insurance and so on to use them on the roads.
+That means some of the more outlandishly powerful e-bikes and e-bike concepts out there aren't legal in the UK without type approval, and you'd need a licence, motorcycle helmet, insurance and so on to use them on the roads.

 In Europe there's another option: S-pedelecs.
 These higher-speed e-bikes are limited to 45km/h (28mph) and 500 watts.
 In countries where they are permitted, you need a moped licence, insurance and suitable helmet to ride them on the road, and they must have rear view mirrors.
 Buzzing long effortlessly at almost 30mph is exhilarating, but it's a thrill that you have to jump through hoops to experience legally in the UK.
 S-pedelecs available in the UK are often marketed as 'not for use on public roads’ or ‘for off-road use only’.
 It's a dubious disclaimer and trade organisations are strongly discouraging dealers from trying it.